State Task Force Efforts

-Mr. Andrew Reich is the scientific advisor to the Chief of the Bureau of Environmental Health at Florida Department of Health.
-Mr. Reich has a M.S. degree in Public Health from the University of Alabama in Birmingham as well as a master’s degree in Medical Science from Emory University in Atlanta, Georgia with a concentration in Intensive Care Medicine.
+Andrew Reich is the scientific advisor to the chief of the Bureau of Environmental Health at Florida Department of Health.
+Mr. Reich has a M.S. degree in public health from the University of Alabama in Birmingham as well as a master’s degree in medical science from Emory University in Atlanta, Georgia with a concentration in intensive care medicine.

 Rhonda Watkins is a principal environmental specialist with Collier County Pollution Control.
 She has been monitoring red tide for nearly 26 years and has participated in various research programs and grant panels involving red tide.

 She holds a bachelor’s degree in biology from Wittenberg University with focused studies in limnology and aquatic biology including special studies in oceanography and marine biology completed at Duke University.